jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 ### Sending deployments automatically

-In the Jenkins server configuration you can configure the plugin to automatically send deployment events without having to add anything to your Jenkinsfiles:
+Starting with version 2.0.0 of the plugin (not yet available!), you can configure the plugin to automatically send deployment events without having to add anything to your Jenkinsfiles:

 ![Sending deployments automatically](docs/images/auto-deployments.png)